tier4/caret_doc/docs/visualization/communication/communication_information.md

 The horizontal axis means `Time [s]` (changeable in ['system_time', 'sim_time', 'index']).
-The vertical axis means `Period [ms]` from one communication to next communication.
+The vertical axis means `Period [ms]` from one communication to next communication. from one communication starts to the next time that the communication starts.
 This API is used to confirm whether the period was stable.

 ## Latency